in Edale, England

 Past speakers include:

-- Andrew Holgate – Has been the literary editor of The Sunday Times since 2008 and has been in the book world in publishing/ literary journalism.
+- Andrew Holgate – Has been the literary editor of The Sunday Times since 2008.

 - Carole Blake – Founded Agency 1977 after 14 years in publishing, finally as Marketing Director of Sphere.